robertjskelton/robertjskelton.github.io/_posts/2024-03-19-ferrari-360-gauge-backlight-replacement.markdown

 ![Backlight](/images/backlight/2.jpg)
 ![Backlight](/images/backlight/4.jpg)

-This is a good opportunity to clean these up, as the typical Ferrari sticky buttons apply to the steering column surroud.
+This is a good opportunity to clean these up, as the typical Ferrari sticky buttons apply to the steering column surround.
 I find that [makeup wipes](https://amzn.to/43qA7Pp) do a great job of removing the stickiness.
 I used 10 wipes to clean my surround.

 ![Backlight](/images/backlight/3.jpg)